 The study was conducted in Ondo, Oyo and Osun States in the South Western part of Nigeria.
-The choice of these states in the South Western states of Nigeria stems from the fact that over 80% of the small scale processing industries in these locations deal with milling, re-sawing or furniture making or integrated mill activities.
+The choice of these states in the south western states of Nigeria stems from the fact that over 80% of the small scale processing industries in these locations deal with milling, re-sawing or furniture making or integrated mill activities.

-2.2 Research Methodology
+3.2 Research methodology

-The research method for primary data collection for the study include on the spot assessment (Robson, 1993) for physical appraisal of safety environment, structured questionnaire (Busha and Harter, 1980) and participatory approaches (Babbie, 1975).
-The respondents are made up of mill workers, machine operators, etc. These methods of data collection were used in similar reported work of Aiyelari et al., (1998); Aiyelari et al., (1997); Cole and Ogungbe (1987); and Lehman (1962).
+The research method for primary data collection for the study include on the spot assessment (Robson, 1993) for physical appraisal of safety environment, structured questionnaire (Busha and Harter, 1980) and participatory approaches (Babbie, 1986).
+The respondents are made up of mill workers, machine operators, et al. These methods of data collection were used in similar work reported by Aiyelari et al., (1998); Aiyelari et al., (1997); Cole and Ogungbe (1987); and Lehman (1962).

-Research methods stated above were used to carry out random sampling of some sawmills in the study area.
-The target population within the study area is the employees of the sampled sawmills; 64 returned questionnaires was used for data analysis.
-The collected data was analyzed using descriptive statistics (Gomez and Gomez, 1984) and according to work-related hazards surveys conducted by the National Occupational Health and Safety Commission's (NOHSC, 1998, 1999).
-To achieve this, percentages, frequencies, tables and chart was employed.
+Research methods stated above were used to carry out random sampling of sawmills in the study area.
+The target population within the study areas are the employees of the sampled sawmills and 64 filled questionnaires was used for data analysis.
+The collected data were analyzed using descriptive statistics (Gomez and Gomez, 1984) and according to work-related hazards surveys conducted by the National Occupational Health and Safety Commission's (NOHSC, 1998, 1999).
+The findings of this investigation were shown in percentages, frequencies, tables and charts.

-2.3 Classification of Data
+3.3 Classification of data